 by Connie Rattan

 This study guide is designed to provide both instruction and practice in literary analysis.
 A thorough examination of all styles of poetic technique including identification of types of poetry, rhythmic patterns, versification, figures of speech, types of rhyme and rhyme patterns will give the student confidence in understanding poems.
-All terms are taken from A Handbook to Literature by William Harmon, which help prepare the students for the first set of questions on the literary criticism test as well as the analysis portion of the test.
+All terms are taken from A Handbook to Literature by William Harmon, which helps prepare the students for the first set of questions on the literary criticism test as well as the analysis portion of the test.

 SUBSCRIPTION TESTS and PROMPTS

 Delivery is scheduled for the first week of each month--October through March.

 The Ready Writing prompts are carefully chosen to provide thought provoking and timely quotes that are formulated according to UIL format.
 Subscribing to these prompts enables your school to enter The Writers’ Classic Ready Writing contest.
 Evaluations are $10.00 per paper.
 Delivery dates are the first week of each month--October through March.
 (Entry forms for the Writers’ Classic are mailed in the November and January mail-outs.)

 CURRENT ISSUES & EVENTS TESTS

 The Current Issues and Events questions are timely state, national, and international topics.
 They are researched for detail, depth, and intellectual value.
-The questions are designed to challenge students, while agreeing with UIL style and format.
+The questions are designed to challenge students, compatible with UIL style and format.
 Sample essays are included.
 Delivery for this subscription is the first week of each month--October through March.